xinyu-dev/bionemo-demo/docs/framework/1_launch_container/ngc.md

    - `--commandline`: command to run inside the container.
 In this case, we start JupyterLab and keep it running with `sleep infinity`
 2. Go to [NGC dashboard](https://bc.ngc.nvidia.com/jobs).
 Click into your job. ![ngc-dashboard]({{ "/assets/images/ngc-dashboard.jpg" | prepend: site.baseurl }})
 3. Wait until the status shows `Running` for 3 minutes.
 Then click on the link to access JupyterLab. ![ngc-job]({{ "/assets/images/ngc-job.jpg" | prepend: site.baseurl }})
 4. In the terminal, run the `ngc config set` again to set the NGC credentials inside the container.
+If NGC is not installed, go to [this page](https://org.ngc.nvidia.com/setup/installers/cli) to install it.
 5. To download the pretrained model weights, open a terminal in JupyterLab, and run
 ```shell
 cd /workspace/bionemo